WestleyR/srm/README.md

 # Safe Re-Move (`rm`) command with cache/undo

-This is a `rm` command imitation, but without actrally removing anything, only caching it.
+This is a `rm` command imitation, but without actrally removing anything, only moving it into cache (`~/.cache/srm`).
 By doing this, you can recover accidentally-removed files.

 _undo/list command still WIP..._